-Upon opening the Flatiron Room, Tommy Tardie was gifted a beautiful painting by Doctor Bill of Hennessey.
+Upon opening The Flatiron Room, Tommy Tardie was gifted a beautiful painting by Dr. Bill Lumsden, the Director of Whisky Creation at Ardbeg and Glenmorangie.
 The painting is of a small dog wearing a crown which now resides on the FIR’s fireplace mantle and continually draws questions as to who is it, and where did it come from?
-So here’s the story from our friends at Hennessy.
+So here’s the story from our friends at Ardbeg.

 “Shortie used to live at a house next to the distillery and would wander down to Ardbeg distillery every morning to hang out with the boys in the warehouse.
 They always give him fresh water and then feed him so he, being a wise dog, would keep coming back.
 This continued for a considerable time so we adopted him as our mascot!